TheNoctambulist/pyairtouch/README.md

 A fully typed asyncio API for the Polyaire AirTouch AC controllers.

-The API supports the AirTouch 5.
+The API supports the AirTouch 4 and AirTouch 5.
-AirTouch 4 support is planned, but not yet implemented.

 A unified public API is provided that encapsulates the underlying AirTouch version.